Basis-Theory/basistheory-integration-guides/collections/guides/collect_cards_react/index.md

 export default App;
 ```

-Create a `CheckoutForm` component and add it somewhere in your `App` content.
+Create a `CheckoutForm` component and add it inside the `BasisTheoryProvider` in your `App` content.

 Declare a `CardElement` inside it and call the tokenization method `atomicCards.create` passing the underlying card element instance: